The New Kingdom: When ancient Egypt was the ancient world's undisputed superpower

 One of the things that made stability in Egypt more difficult were the vast number of children and, as a result, descendants that Ramses II had.

-There were constant challengers to the throne, and times of successions often fell into periods of civil war, as different pharaohs sought to seize power.
+As a result, there were constant challengers to the throne, and times of successions often fell into periods of civil war, as different pharaohs sought to seize power.

 Finally, the New Kingdom came to an end around 1070 BC, collapsing into the Third Intermediate Period.